Churn Management Basics: How to Reduce Customer Churn

 - Determine when to take action.
 We talked about the different ways to identify whether a customer is at risk of churning, but at what point should you intervene?
 Is it at the first sign of trouble?
 After a customer has filed a complaint?
 Somewhere in between?

-Unfortunately, there’s no one-size-fits-all answer to that question — it depends on a multitude of factors, including your company’s available resources, your relationship with the customer, and the customer, themself.
+Unfortunately, there’s no one-size-fits-all answer to that question — it depends on a multitude of factors, including your company’s available resources, your relationship with the customer, and the customer, themselves.
 Once you’ve carefully weighed these factors and figured out when is the right time to act, make sure you’ve communicated that strategy with your employees so that they know how to appropriately respond to potential churn risk.

 - Create predictive churn models and run churn analysis.
 Predictive modeling is a powerful tool for anticipating and preventing potential churn.
 Predictive churn models leverage historical data and machine learning to identify behavior patterns that could point to possible churn.
 Once you’ve determined your company’s customer attrition rate and created a predictive churn model, you can run customer churn analysis to reduce churn.